ddollar/foreman/README.markdown

 ## UPSTART EXPORT

 Will create a series of upstart scripts in the directory you specify.
-Scripts will be structured so as to make the following commands valid:
+Scripts will be structured to make the following commands valid:

   `start appname`